njch5/oo-ride-share/README.md

 - Writing pseudocode and creating tests to drive the creation of our code
 - Using Inheritance to extend classes
 - Using Composition to add functionality to classes

-# Dan's Notes

-Remove or abridge the `Context` section
-To the baseline or setup or whatever section, add comprehension questions, to be answered with your partner:
-- You can experiment with the code in pry with `pry -r ./lib/trip_dispatcher.rb`, then `td = RideShare::TripDispatcher.new`
-- What classes are there in this project?
-- What _inheritance_ relations exist between classes?
-- What _composition_ relations exist between classes?
-- Draw a class diagram that contains all of the above relations.
-- Why doesn't `Passenger` or `Trip` need an `attr_reader` for `id`?
-- Why does the version of `from_csv` in `CsvRecord` raise a `NotImplementedError`?
-What does this mean?
-Why don't we hit that when we run the code?
-- Why is `from_csv` a private method?
-- How does `CsvRecord.load_all` know what CSV file to open?
-- When you call `Passenger.load_all`, what happens?
-What methods are called in what order?

 ## Context
 We have a code base that already pulls data from CSV files and turns them into collections of the following objects: